openhab/openhab-addons/addons/binding/org.openhab.binding.lametrictime/README.md

 ## How Tos

 The following configuration examples assume the device was added with the thing id `lametrictime:device:demo`.
 Replace the thing id in all the configurations with your real thing id which can be looked up via paper UI.

 ### Notifications

 #### Simple text notifications

-The binding provides three simple notification channels for
+The binding provides three simple notification channels for info messages (channel id `info`), warning messages (channel id `warning`) and alert messages (channel id `alert`).

-* info messages: `lametrictime:device:demo:info`
-* warning messages: `lametrictime:device:demo:warning`
-* alert messages: `lametrictime:device:demo:alert`

-To post messages to these channels, simply map them to a String item.
-For example like this:
+To post messages to these channels, simply map them to a String item, e.g. like this:

 ```
 String DeviceNotifyInfo "Info Message" {channel="lametrictime:device:demo:info"}
 ```

-By setting a text on the item, the binding will send the notification which is displays on the LaMetric device.
+By setting a text on the item, the binding will send the notification which is then shown on the LaMetric device.

-In a rule this could be done the following way:
+In a rule this can be done the following way:

 ```
 sendCommand(DeviceNotifyInfo, "My Information Message to be displayed")